-Each level of these courses is a single course with specific expectations.
-Grading should, therefore, reflect the level of performance of a student within each specific course and not be viewed as part of a continuum extending over all four levels at which these courses may be taken.
-Marks should be awarded in accordance with the descriptors set out in the grading sheets.
-These courses build on each other and there is an expectation of overall improvement in diagnostic capabilities from one stage to the next.
-For a student going on to the next course, it follows that the marks earned depend on performance in relation to expectation at that level, e.g. 75-80% at all four levels reflects a good performance with genuine improvement keeping pace with course expectations, whereas if diagnostic skills remain at a rudimentary level, then this will be reflected in declining marks and conversely, for superior performance, the marks will be increasing.
+Further, each level of these courses is has specific expectations.
+Grading, therefore, is difficult, but must reflect the level of performance of a student within each specific course.
+Grades should be awarded in accordance with the descriptors set out in the forms used for evaluation.
+These courses build upon each other and there is an expectation of increasing diagnostic capabilities from one to the next.
+For a student progressing to the next level of a course in a series, it follows that the marks earned depend on performance in relation to expectations at that level.
+For example, the same numerical grade of 75% at all four levels of a series of courses reflects a good performance with improvement and mastery of skills keeping pace with course expectations.
+Conversely, if diagnostic skills remain at the same level the numerical grades will decline with increasing expectations.